Next time you have a gut feeling about something, pay attention to it. That is your second brain talking to you.

-This research shows that those who suffered from depression among the subjects tested were missing two key bacteria and that they also tended to have present bacteria that are associated with Crohn’s disease.
-Due to the Gi diseases, inflammation was a factor.
+This research shows that those who suffered from depression the subjects tested were missing two key bacteria and that they also tended to have present bacteria that are associated with Crohn’s disease.
+Due to the Gi disease, inflammation was a factor.

 In this 2019 research study published in Science, researchers found that gut bacteria produce or break down at least 56 substances important to brain health and nervous system function.

-In this research, the researcher also compiled a list of substances necessary for brain health, for example finding that the bacteria Coprococcus has something to do with the production of dopamine, a mood-enhancing neurotransmitter.
-Also, it was found that the same bacteria also produced butyrate an anti-inflammatory substance.
+And in this research, the researcher also compiled a list of substances necessary for brain health.
+For example, they found that the bacteria Coprococcus has something to do with the production of dopamine, a mood-enhancing neurotransmitter.
+Also, they found that the same bacteria also produced butyrate an anti-inflammatory substance good for the brain.

-Moreover, researchers found that those who were depressed missed this gut bacteria and also tended to suffer from diseases like Crohn’s disease, an inflammatory condition.
-It follows then that without this bacteria there is increased inflammation and inflammation is implicated in depression.
+Moreover, researchers found that those who were depressed did not have this gut bacteria and also tended to suffer from diseases like Crohn’s disease, an inflammatory condition.
+It follows then that without this bacteria there is increased inflammation and inflammation is implicated in depression as well.

 The research confirmed that it is possible to change gut bacteria through diet and this change also affected brain function.

 So what can you do to ensure a healthy gut-brain connection?